-Open Eyes marks the beginning of a new era for Annie Elise as an artist.
-The song was premiered as part of the #iVoted festival on election night 2020, which broke the record for the largest single-night digital event in history in the name of increased voter turnout.
+Recent release Open Eyes was premiered as part of the #iVoted festival on election night 2020, which broke the record for the largest single-night digital event in history in the name of increased voter turnout.
 Top streaming artists from swing states were asked to perform a few songs for voters.

 Originally a classically trained violinist, Annie says that her interest in electronic music was inspired by her synesthesia.
 “I loved being able to create sounds that produced colors I liked.
 It felt like being a conductor of an orchestra, except I was a conductor for color.”
 A rare neurological condition called Focal Dystonia kept her from playing professionally, but violin remains an integral part of her work.
 Influences from artists like Bad Snacks, Lila Drew, and FINNEAS helped her find a production niche in combining light vocals, live violin, and synthesizers to create music.
 In 2020, Annie was nominated for Central Pennsylvania Music Hall of Fame’s Best Pop Artist.
 She also interned and assisted people like Grant McFarland & Carson Slovak (Atrium Audio), Sean McLaughlin & Zach Bloomenstein (37′ Productions), Danny Ross (Anti-Social Producer’s Club), and Karra & Reid Stefan (Laser Jungle Studios).